adasq/youtube-studio/README.md

     HSID,
     SSID,
     APISID,
-    SAPISID
+    SAPISID,
+    LOGIN_INFO // this is optional! see Notes above
-}) // you can authenticate once! pass `LOGIN_INFO` as 6-th argument if needed
+}) // you can authenticate once!

 const video = await getVideo('your video id');
 console.log(video);